super3/IRC-Bot/README.md

 Features and Functions
 -------
-* say #channel Message – Says message in the specified IRC channel
+* !say #channel Message - Says message in the specified IRC channel
-* say username Message – Says message in the specified IRC user
+* !say username Message - Says message in the specified IRC user
-* restart – Quits and restarts the script.
+* !restart - Quits and restarts the script.
-* shutdown – Quits and stops the script.
+* !shutdown - Quits and stops the script.